The semiclassical zeta function for geodesic flows on negatively curved manifolds: Proof of the main theorem (2): Theorem

-\end{Claim} \begin{proof}[Proof of Claim \ref{Claim5}] Below we prove the claim in the case $m'\ge m''$.
-(The proof in the case $m'<m''$ is similar but much easier if we use Remark \ref{eq:wR}.)
+\end{Claim} \begin{proof}[Proof of Claim \ref{Claim5}] Below we prove the claim in the case $I'\ge I''$ because, otherwise, we can get the conclusion by a similar but much easier argument using Remark~\ref{eq:wR}.
 We translate the claim to that on the lifted operators.
 Let us put

 We write

 so that

 Then, from Corollary \ref{Cor:trace_equality}, the inequality in Claim \ref{Claim5} is equivalent to